Daniel-Crossley/food_for_you/README.md

 # food_for_you
-A python, kivy and sqlite frontend for the Edamam api
+A python, kivy and sqlite frontend for the Edamam api.

 ### Warning!
 This is an old highschool project, code is probably not written very well, I will hopefully update the quality of the code in the future.